Gnol-VN/bikipDotnetCore/readme.md

         }
 ```
 then get it by `string from = _configuration["mailSetting:from"]`
-Notably, to change [env], right click in project file > Debug section > Environment variable
+Besides, to change [env], right click in project file > Debug section > Environment variable

-5. Log to a file
+# 5. Log to a file
 a.
 Install NLog.Web.AspNetCore from Nuget
 b.
 Inject NLog to Program.cs: ` webBuilder.UseNLog();`
 c.
 Create `nlog.config` file at project level.